5l1v3r1/WhatsSpy-Public-wiki/updates.markdown

 ## Changelog

-*At every update you can just re-download the repository and replace it with the current files (make sure you replace and not delete all the files).
-If you used `git` (as stated in the getting-started) you can execute `cd /var/www/whatsspy/` followed by `git fetch --all
+*At every update you can just re-download the repository and replace it with the current files (make sure you replace and not delete all the files).*

-` followed by `git reset --hard origin/master`.
-The Raspberry Pi image does this automatically every 24 hours.*
+*If you used `git` (as stated in the getting-started) you can execute `cd /var/www/whatsspy/` followed by `git fetch --all ` followed by `git reset --hard origin/master`. *

 ---
 **Update 1.5.5** *(CRITICAL UPDATE, you will get problems if you don't update soon!)* :